illinois-cs498gd/illinois-cs498gd.github.io/index.md

 ## Overview ##

-Game Development is about the techniques and technologies used to create video games.
-The main focus of the course will be 3D photorealistic physically-based rendering methods currently used in cinematic rendering and games.
+Game Development is about the software development techniques and technologies used to create video games.
+The course uses Unreal Engine and C++ as the platform for game development.
+In addition

 The course is project-oriented and